diemastermonkey/dial-o-tron/README.md

 Each number gives the impression of a distinct entity with a memory and interaction.

-Players learn to hack other systems and their own device to uncover the story, and ultimately retake the network for users.
+They learn to hack other systems and their own device to uncover the story, and ultimately retake the network for users.

 # Concepts
 (Key concepts needed to understand wtf is going on.)